Preface:

 In a DC tacho, the output voltage should be as proportional as possible to the speed, i.e. it should correspond to the generated voltage Uind.
 As noticed earlier, this corresponds to keeping Rmot * IL term small.
 The following points should be observed:

 - Keep the load current IL small by using a large load resistance RL.
-Typically, a load resistance of several kΩ will reduce the difference between the internally generated voltage and the output tacho voltage to less than 1 per mill (typical maximum motor resistances lying at several Ohms).
+Typically, a load resistance of several kΩ will reduce the difference between the internally generated voltage and the output tacho voltage to less than 1 per mill.
+Typical maximum motor terminal resistance values are in the range of several Ohms.
 When using a controller, check the tacho input resistance.
 For instance, on the ESCON the analog input resistance is 100 kΩ.

 maxon offers a standard DC tacho (DCT 22).
-Essentially, it is a precious metal DC motor with AlNiCo magnet.
+Essentially, it is a precious metal DC motor with precious metal brushes and AlNiCo magnets.
 AlNiCo magnets exhibit the lowest temperature coefficient, which makes them perfectly suited for use in a sensor.
 The DCT 22 rotor is mounted directly on the motor shaft without additional bearings; therefore, avoiding a mechanically over-defined shaft with four bearings.

-The nominal 0.52 V per 1000 rpm perfectly fits analog 5V electronic control up to maximum speeds of about 10’000 rpm; i.e. the typical speed range of brushed motors.
+The nominal output voltage of 0.52 V per 1000 rpm perfectly fits to analog 5V sensor inputs of an electronics control up to maximum speeds of about 10’000 rpm; which corresponds quite well to the typical speed range of brushed motors.

-Over the years, there have been other maxon motors with precious metal brushes (mostly S motors) that were used as DC Tachos.
+Over the years, there have been other maxon motors with precious metal brushes (mostly the discontinued S motor series) in use as DC tachos.

 Comments